-An estimation of the migration levels was made based on the average levels of incidental contaminants in the output samples in which they were detected (Table 1) and assuming a worst case total migration to food using the average weight of 27.2g PET for a one litre PET bottle (Table 4).
-Since EFSA (2024) acknowledges that generally recognised diffusion migration models overestimate migration by a factor of 5 for substances \leq 150 Da and by a factor of 10 for substances > 150 Da, this worst case total migration also overestimates migration by at least these factors.
+An estimation of the migration levels was made based on the average levels of incidental contaminants in the output samples (Table 1) and assuming a worst case total migration to food using the average weight of 27.2g PET for a one litre PET bottle (Table 4).
+Since EFSA (2024) acknowledges that generally recognised diffusion migration models overestimate migration by a factor of 5 for substances \leq 150 Da and by a factor 10 for substances > 150 Da, this worst case total migration also overestimates migration by at least these factors.